openkim/developer-platform/README.md

 Developer Platform: (1) pulling one of the images hosted in this repository, and (2) spawning a container from the image.
 As mentioned above, the former is accomplished using `docker pull`, while the latter can be done with `docker run`.
-If you want the latest minimal image, you must explicitly specify a corresponding docker tag ending in '-minimal' (replacing `kim_dev` with whatever name you wish to use for the container on your system):
+To pull the custom images created for the hackathon, you must explicitly specify a corresponding docker tag ending in 'hackathon-latest-minimal' or 'hackathon-latest' (replacing `kim_dev` with whatever name you wish to use for the container on your system):
 ```
-docker pull ghcr.io/openkim/developer-platform:latest-minimal
+docker pull ghcr.io/openkim/developer-platform:hackathon-latest-minimal
-docker run -it --name kim_dev ghcr.io/openkim/developer-platform:latest-minimal bash
+docker run -it --name kim_dev -p 8888:8888 ghcr.io/openkim/developer-platform:hackathon-latest-minimal bash
 ```
 Alternatively, if you want the full image, do this:
 ```
-docker pull ghcr.io/openkim/developer-platform
+docker pull ghcr.io/openkim/developer-platform:hackathon-latest
-docker run -it --name kim_dev ghcr.io/openkim/developer-platform bash
+docker run -it --name kim_dev -p 8888:8888 ghcr.io/openkim/developer-platform:hackathon-latest bash
 ```
+*NOTE:* The `-p 8888:8888` argument exposes port 8888 for use by JupyterLab (see below).
+You can omit if you do not wish to use JupyterLab.

 The container will automatically stop when you close the original bash session that was opened by doing `docker run` above; this can be verified by doing `docker ps`, which will reveal no running containers.
 This will *not* cause